hk-mars/mona-lisp/design-principles.md

 **Here, remember:**
 > For system framework design, strategical-rules way always play the second role.

-**Frist we should design the prototype framework of the system from elegant-forms way, we call it "prototype framework".
-After this stage, we start to design the "perfect framework", which means we should consider the limitations of prototype framework itself and applications.
+**Firstly we should design the prototype framework of the system from elegant-forms way, we call it "prototype framework"; then we start to design the "perfect framework", which means we should consider the limitations of prototype framework itself and application fields.
 The strategical-rules way used to fix this problem.**

 #### by-product of vigor